A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

 \subsection{Overview of the Analysis}

-\myparagraph{Initial and final state.} At the beginning, per assumption~\ref{ass:virtualPackets}, we assume that the plan is pre-filled with virtual $0$-weight packets, each in a slot equal to its deadline, and none of them scheduled by the adversary.
-Both set $\calF$ and the adversary timetable $\varADV$ are empty i.e., $F^0 = \ADV^0 = \emptyset$, thus invariants~{\InvariantA} and~{\InvariantB} clearly hold, and $\Psi^0 = 0$.
-At the end, after all (non-virtual) packets expire, the potential equals $0$ as well.
+This section gives an overview of the analysis, states the main theorem, and shows how it follows from results that will be established in the sections that follow.

-\myparagraph{Adversary gain.} In each step $t$, \emph{the adversary gain}, denoted $\advgain^t$, is defined as the weight of packet $\ADV^\sigma[t]$ that the adversary schedules in step $t$, where $\sigma$ is the index of the scheduling event in step $t$, \emph{plus} the credit (the difference between old and new weights) for replacing some packets in $\varADV$ by lighter packets.
-Each packet $j = \OPT[\tau]$ is added to $\varADV[\tau]$ upon its arrival with its original weight $w^0_j$ (although in some cases it might immediately get replaced by a shadow packet), and the adversary gets the corresponding credit whenever the packet in $\varADV[\tau]$ is replaced by a lighter one, and also when packet $\varADV[\tau]$ is scheduled when the current time $t$ reaches $\tau$.
-This implies that $w^0(\OPT) = \sum_{t} \advgain^t$.
+\myparagraph{Initial and final state.} At the beginning, per assumption~\ref{ass:virtualPackets}, we assume that the optimal plan is pre-filled with virtual $0$-weight packets, each in a slot equal to its deadline, and none of them scheduled by the adversary for transmission.
+The adversary stash $\varADV$ is empty, i.e., before the first step (at time $0$) we have $\widetilde{\ADV}^0 = \emptyset$, and the backup plan is the same as the optimal plan, i.e., $\widetilde{\backupplan}^0 = \widetilde{\planP}^0$.
+Thus invariants~{\InvariantA} and~{\InvariantB} clearly hold, and $\widetilde{\Psi}^0 = 0$.
+At the end, after all (non-virtual) packets expire, the potential equals $0$ as well, i.e., $\widetilde{\Psi}^{\timehorizon+1}= 0$, where $\timehorizon$ is the time horizon (the last step).

-\myparagraph{Amortized analysis.} At the core of our analysis are bounds relating amortized gains of the algorithm and the adversary at each event $\sigma$.
-If $\sigma$ is the index of a packet arrival event, then we will show the following \emph{packet-arrival inequality}:
+\myparagraph{Amortized analysis.} At the core of our analysis are bounds relating amortized profits of the algorithm and the adversary in each step $t$.
+For packet arrivals in step $t$, we will show the following \emph{packet-arrivals inequality}:

-If $\sigma$ is the index of the scheduling event in a step $t$, then we will show that the following \emph{packet-scheduling inequality} holds:
+For the transmission event in a step $t$, we will show that the following \emph{packet-trans\-mission inequality} holds:

-where $\ALG[t]$ is the packet in slot $t$ in the algorithm's schedule \ALG{} (thus $w^t(\ALG[t])$ is the algorithm's gain), and $\Delta^t \text{Weights}$ is the total amount by which the algorithm increases the weights of its pending packets in step $t$.
+where $\ALG[t]$ is the packet in slot $t$ in the algorithm's schedule \ALG{} (thus $w^t(\ALG[t])$ is the algorithm's profit), and $\Delta^t \weights$ is the total amount by which the algorithm increases the weights of its pending packets in step $t$.